DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 It also looks a lot cleaner than the `() => state.subState` mechanism we started out with.

+### Don't unravel Observables before you need to

+Because change detection is triggered when an @Input() value changes, you want to prevent @Input() values from changing until you absolutely have to change them.

+One way you can do this is to (only?) pass Observables into your @Input() and unravel them in your component just before you send the value to the component that needs to render the value.
+Otherwise, every @Input() that saw that new value will be marked as dirty and the entire component tree will re-render even if you never actually used the new value.

+### Use distinctUntilChanged on your Observables

+Related to the above, you can prevent even more rendering by using distinctUntilChanged on your Observables so that nothing even looks like it changed unless it actually changed.

 ### Don't Bind to Computed Values

 If your value is computed, Angular can't easily determine if the value has changed, unless it calculates it.